xeusteerapat/javascript-refresher/14_Asynchronous_Javascript/README.md

 # Asynchronous Javascript

-"Javascript is a single thread" that's mean it can do one thing at a time.
-A line of code is executed, then the next one is executed, and so on.
-However, sometimes we just can't wait for big file to finish download and stop the program running or we just can't wait for network requests finish before doing something else.

 So, before we move on, we need to understand the javascript "call stack" works

 ## Call stack